absinthe-graphql/pm/README.md

 ### Purpose

-The core team meets at least once a month to discuss project direction, collaboratively triage issues and PRs, and plan releases.
+The core team meets to discuss project direction, collaboratively triage issues and PRs, and plan releases.

 ### Previous Meetings